-Adorama’s Workshops@Adorama, which begins its 2009 Winter season this month, offers dozens of classes for photographers at all levels, located in the Adorama Building in New York City.
+Adorama’s Workshops@Adorama offers classes for photographers at all levels, located in the Adorama Building in New York City.
 We have had inspiring workshops with some of the biggest names in photography, and practical classes in Photoshop, lighting and even wedding photography by the masters.

 So in summary, learn with the best, and you’ll see your photography soar.
 Class dismissed.